RoadieHQ/marketing-site/content/docs/circleci-token/index.md

 description: How to create a CircleCI personal access token for use with Backstage.
 ---

+## Introduction

+In oeder to make requests to the CircleCI API, you must provide Roadie with an API key.

+## Steps

 1. Make sure you are logged in to Circleci as the user you want to use for Backstage.
 We recommend creating a Github bot account for this.

 2. Go to https://app.circleci.com/settings/user/tokens and select Create New Token.